ItsJenOClock/token-tracker-web-app/README.md

    mvn spring-boot:run
    ```

-You can then access the app at `http://localhost:5173` (adjust Vite port as needed).
+You can now access Token Tracker at `http://localhost:5173`.
+Don't forget to adjust Vite port as needed.
 Have fun, and GG! 🧙